ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 as structured and machine-readable data, unless configured otherwise.
 If including the additional detail would cause the response to exceed the EDNS0 size {{?RFC9715}} (and thus setting TC=1), it SHOULD be omitted.

-If the SDE option was not present in the DNS request, the DNS server MUST NOT include structured JSON data.
-In such a case, the DNS server conveys the EXTRA-TEXT field as human-readable text in accordance with {{!RFC8914}}.
-This provides backwards compatibility with clients and servers implementing {{?RFC8914}} but which do not implement this specification.
+If the SDE option was not present in the DNS request, the DNS server MUST process the request in accordance with {{!RFC8914}} and MUST NOT assume that the client supports this specification.
+This preserves compatibility with clients and servers that implement {{!RFC8914}} but do not support this specification.

 Servers MAY decide to return small TTL values in filtered DNS responses (e.g., 10 seconds) to handle domain category and reputation